SECTION 1. The General Laws are hereby amended by inserting after chapter 175M the following chapter:-

 It is hereby declared that providing access to health care services for all Massachusetts residents through a single payer health care financing system is essential for achieving and sustaining universal equitable access, affordability, cost control, and high quality medical care.

-It is hereby further declared that in pursuit of universal access to quality, affordable care, the Commonwealth shall move toward achieving the following goals:
+It is hereby further declared that in pursuit of universal access to quality, affordable care, the Commonwealth supports the following goals:

 (a) to guarantee every resident of the Commonwealth access to high quality health care by: (i) providing reimbursement for all medically appropriate health care services offered by the eligible practitioner or facility of each resident’s choice; and (ii) funding capital investments for adequate health care facilities and resources statewide.